aditya-as17/gatsbynetlify/content/pages/rsrc.md

 -->
 Essays/Articles
 ---
 1. [Charlie Munger's collected piece of wisdom](https://fs.blog/intellectual-giants/charlie-munger/) - In this Farnam street blog, Charlie Munger's articles, speeches, suggested readings etc have been catalogued.
-This will serve as a quick reference to learn from internet's favorite thinker.
+This will serve as a quick reference to learn from the world's first multi disciplinary thinker-investor
-2.
+2. [Inside Paypal : Vincent Chan](http://www.paulgraham.com/paypal.html) - Was the 'Paypal Mafia' a set of gifted individuals or the company culture shaped them to be?
+Perhaps both this essay gives an insight into the working of Paypal.

 ----